 Signs of Electrical Problems in Your Home

-Several indicators can signal an underlying electrical problem in your home, each warranting attention to prevent potential hazards:
+There are several signs that could point to underlying electrical problems in your home, and each one needs attention to prevent potential hazards:

 Frequent Breaker Trips